bobbyfuller48/Projects/Tidying_Smartphone_Data/README.md

 * using regular expressions to change activity labels from this format 'WALKING_UPSTAIRS', to this format 'walkingUpstairs'
 * using regular expressions to select only features that measure a mean or standard deviation
 * removing characters such as '(', ')', and '-' from column names
 * making column names more descriptive - i.e. changing 'gyro' to 'gyroscope'
+* combining all the data into a single data frame using column and row binding functions

 From the newly combined/cleaned table, an additional table is created containing the average of each variable for each activity and each subject.
 The code writes this table to a .csv file in the users working directory.
 This table is found in this repository as 'tidyDataFrame.csv'.